 The K-5 level is what one scholar has called, the “engine of civilization.”
 Students must have a solid foundation in basic skills and knowledge to proceed to the advanced reading, processing, and dissemination of ideas necessary for a democracy.
 Therefore, the K-5 progression in a classical-liberal school looks vastly different from that of modern schools.

-At Classical Prep, scholars are taught grammar, Latin, classic literature, and cursive, as well as systematically introduced to knowledge in math, science, geography, history, and the arts.
-The school uses curricula that rely on direct instruction methods to impart knowledge efficiently and effectively, including Saxon math, Reading Mastery, Well Ordered Language, Writing & Rhetoric writing curriculum, Handwriting Without Tears, and Latin for Kids.
+At Classical Prep, scholars are taught grammar, classic literature, and cursive, as well as systematically introduced to knowledge in math, science, geography, history, and the arts.
+The school uses curricula that rely on direct instruction methods to impart knowledge efficiently and effectively, including Saxon math, Reading Mastery, Well Ordered Language, Writing & Rhetoric writing curriculum, Handwriting Without Tears.

 Mrs. Lorraine Uthe, First Grade

 “As a first grade teacher at Classical Preparatory, I find myself reflecting on the difference between my choice of teaching at a classical school and teaching at a public school.
 In my opinion, the most tangible difference is their environment.
 A classical education is organized and disciplined and promotes the development of character and love of learning while engaging in a robust and highly academic curriculum.”

 Classical education, liberal education at the K-5 level is rigorous but completely accessible to scholars who are willing to put in the time and effort.
 The return on this investment is a foundation from which a student can successfully progress to read complicated texts, converse intelligently on a wide variety of topics, and proceed with confidence into higher-level learning.